Buying Guide to Ceramic Grills and Review of My Top Five for 2019

 Like most different types of grill, there is no shortage of accessories available for use with ceramic grills.
 Start out with a rolling cart designed not only to hold your grill but to make it more portable and give you a place to keep your accessories, perhaps even a side tray or two.
 A built-in thermometer isn't a bad idea either.
 There is also a range of accessories such as pizza stones, rib racks, and so forth.
 Choose the ones you need to suit your style of cooking and away you go.

-Five of My Favorite Top-Rated Ceramic Grills
+Five of My Favorite Top-Rated Ceramic Grills for 2019

 As with just about anything you buy there are good ceramic grills and there are bad ones, the hard part is as always trying to figure them all out.
 So, to help you get cooking just a little bit faster, I have combed the web to find five of the top-rated grills on the market, along with one non-ceramic grill that is still worth taking a look at.